 All forms of iodine cross the placenta.
-Pregnant women should take KI in order to protect the growth of their child.
+Pregnant women should take KI to protect the growth of their child.
 It is important for pregnant women to take only one dose of KI after experiencing internal contamination, or likely contamination, with radioactive iodine.
 Women who are breastfeeding their child should also only take one dose of KI if they have been internally contaminated.
-Radioactive iodine rapidly gets into a woman's breast milk and the Centers for Disease Control and Prevention suggest that women who are internally contaminated with radioactive iodine stop breast feeding their child.
-Instead; women should feed their children baby formula or other food.
+Radioactive iodine rapidly gets into a woman's breast milk, and the Centers for Disease Control and Prevention suggest that women who are internally contaminated with radioactive iodine stop breastfeeding their child.
+Instead, women should feed their children baby formula or other food.

 The FDA recommends that children who are internally contaminated, or are likely to be, with radioactive iodide take KI unless they are known to have an allergy to it.
 Children between the ages of newborn to eighteen are the most sensitive to thyroid damage from radioactive iodine.
 Young adults are less sensitive to the effects of radioactive iodine than young children are.
 People between the ages of eighteen and forty who are internally contaminated should take the recommended dosage of KI.